Change is a constant in any organization, and managing change effectively is critical to ensuring its success.

 A well-thought-out change management plan comes in handy when people are uncertain about change and they want to know what will be big or small tasks and they also want to be clear on their new role and responsibilities.

-Benefits of change management plan
+What is the Purpose of change management plan

 Many organisations, nowadays, make change management plan to implement change in an organised way.

-Track progress: It serves as a useful tool for tracking progress on change initiative.
+Tracking progress: It serves as a useful tool for tracking progress on change initiative.
 With the help of this plan, change managers can identify what milestones are achieved and where they lag behind and what corrective actions, they need to complete tasks.

 Steps to create change management plan